nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 1. Domain-Based architectures
 2. Protocol-Based architectures

-This blog discusses the distinction between the two and my (current) position why you should use request-based architectures most of the time.
+This blog discusses the distinction between the two and my (current) position why you should consider protocol-based architectures most of the time.

 ## Domain-Based Architecture (DBA)

-A domain-based architecture models the business environment in an "business layer"; usually using class-based objects.
+A domain-based architecture models the business environment within the application in a "business layer"; usually using class-based objects.
 This business layer might have a "User" object with properties such as "firstName", "roles" and provide methods to mutate the user's state.

-After all business logic has resolved for a request the final state is persisted usually using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).
+Usually after a typical backend API request when all business logic has resolved the final state is persisted using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).

 This model-based architecture is prevalent in Java and C#, and most other programming languages offer frameworks supporting such an architecture.
 Many [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)-type frameworks fall into this category.